benlk/misc-licenses/bugs-license.md

-# The Bugs License.
+# The Bugs License

-The Bugs License is in the public domain, because nothign else seems suitable.
+The Bugs License is in the public domain, because nothing else seems suitable.

 ## Definitions